haml/haml/README.md

 gem 'haml'
 ~~~

-Haml 4.1 requires an actively maintained version of Rails (version 3.2 or later).
+Haml 5 requires Rails version 3.2 or later.
+If you are using Rails 3.0 or 3.1,
-If you are using Rails 3.0 or 3.1, you should use Haml version 4.0.x:
+you should use Haml version 4.0.x:

 ~~~ruby
 gem 'haml', '~> 4.0.5'